 The Carpathians are located in Central Europe and range through the Czech Republic, Slovakia, Poland, Hungary, Ukraine, Serbia, and Romania, where 53% of the Carpathians lie.

-While the Carpathians may be easy to find, they’re not so easy to discover their sometimes well kept secrets on your own.
+While the Carpathians may be easy to find, they’re not so easy to discover their sometimes well-kept secrets on your own.
 That’s why I recommend going with an experienced local guide like Andriy Kharatyn, owner of T.O.
 Karpatskyi Tour.
 He speaks a little bit of English and has a fabulous network of local guides who speak a variety of languages fluently.

-Stilsko Ancient Village
+Stilsko Ancient Village in the Carpathian Mountains

 You may be wondering why I’m showing you unremarkable mounds of dirt.
 There are no signs, no parking lot.
 Just a dirt road that ends near a village.
-While they may not look like much, the earth mounds date back somewhere between the 9th and 11th century – no one knows the exact dates.
+While they may not look like much, the earth mounds date back somewhere between the 9th and 11th centuries – no one knows the exact dates.
 They’re part of the ancient Stilsko settlement.
-It was the capital of the Slavic Croats, a country which existed over 1000 years ago!
+It was the capital of the Slavic Croats, a country that existed over 1000 years ago!
 The earth mounds are part of a 10 km long defensive structure built to protect the ancient Stilsko fortified settlement.

-What is visibly impressive about the Stilsko settlement are the 8th century caves.
+What is visibly impressive about the Stilsko settlement are the 8th-century caves.
 They once served as shelter, but the pragmatic locals now use them to store food.
 Some of them even have doors with a lock on them!